manywho/service-dummy/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/manywho/service-dummy/tree/develop)

-The service can be started with this following optional arguments.
-If all arguments are ommitted, the service defaults to starting a V1 instance over http.
+The service instance is configured by the following environment variables.
+If all variables are ommitted, the service defaults to starting a V1 instance over http.

-`service-dummy.jar [v2] [keystore-path] [truststore-path]`
+`DUMMY_V2` - Initialise an https V2 instance if set to `true` or V1 if set to `false` or ommitted.
+`DUMMY_KEYSTORE` - The path to the keystore the server will use during https communication.
+Must be supplied for a V2 instance.

-The keystore is used to identify the server during https communication.
-The truststore is used to determine trusted clients.
+`DUMMY_TRUSTSTORE` - The path to the truststore used to determine trusted clients.
+Leave blank to disable client cert authentication.

-### Examples;

-V1 over http `service-dummy.jar`
-V2 over https `service-dummy.jar true /path/to/server_keystore.jks`
-V2 over https with client cert auth `service-dummy.jar true /path/to/server_keystore.jks /path/to/server_truststore.jks`
+`DUMMY_KEYSTORE_PASSWORD` - The password for the keystore if required.
+`DUMMY_TRUSTSTORE_PASSWORD` - The password for the truststore if required.

 Some basic self-signed certs are packaged in `src/main/resources`.
 If starting the service with these, the `client_keystore.jks` will need to be passed by calling clients to authenticate.